Windy City Pro Wrestling: 2000s

 In 2001, DeCero hired wrestler James "Bigtime" Duck to create the main event of Battle of the Belts 2001.
 Duck presented the Stacked Ring Battle Royale, a match dubbed "The Badder, Ladder, Royale".
 The match was held in front of 1900 fans and featured two rings side by side arranged like a staircase.
 The first ring was a standard wrestling ring.
 The second ring stood twice as tall as the first and had a ladder in it.
 The rules had 40 participants start in the lower ring and try to climb into the taller ring to attempt to set up the ladder to climb it and claim the Battle Royal Championship Belt suspended 50 feet in the air.

 In 2004, with over 1,000 in attendance at Morton College in Cicero for their supercard Battle of the Belts 16 grossing over $15,000, the following year Battle of the Belts 17 was held at the Hammond Civic Center on May 17, 2005; shortly before signing with World Wrestling Entertainment, Rob Van Dam had previously headlined a WCPW event against League Champion "Tenacious" Terry Allen at the building on May 26, 2001, attended by 2,000 fans.
-Reduced revenue as a result of losing talent to major promotions led to the closure of WCPW's South Side Production Studio.
-WCPW attempted to revive business by hiring Hulk Hogan to appear at an autograph signing in 2009 and promoting a supershow at Toyota Park in Bridgeview, Illinois in conjunction.
-While the event was a moderate success, it was not enough to turn the company around and in December 2010, WCPW ran its last event with DeCero as owner.
+In 2009, Hulk Hogan was scheduled to sign autographs before a WCPW card in Bridgeview, Illinois.
+The original promotion operated through 2010.